vadlakonda-sreeja/website/README.md

 ## Expected Outcome:
 The expected outcome of this project is a dynamic college website that:

-Increases student engagement and participation by 30%.
+Increases student engagement and participation by 30%

-Improves learning outcomes by 25%.
+Improves learning outcomes by 25%

-Enhances user experience and satisfaction by 40%.
+Enhances user experience and satisfaction by 40%

-Provides personalized services and resources to students, faculty, and staff.
+Provides personalized services and resources to students, faculty, and staff

-Increases website traffic and online visibility by 50%.
+Increases website traffic and online visibility by 50%

 ## Keywords:
-College website.
+College website

-student engagement.
+student engagement

-learning experience.
+learning experience

-user-centered design.
+user-centered design

-personalized services.
+personalized services

-accessibility.
+accessibility

-SEO.
+SEO